-Prerequisite: ART-116, Graphic Design II, GRA-117, Principles of Illustration, and ART-131, Digital Publication Design, or permission of instructor.
+Prerequisite: ART-116, Graphic Design II, GRA-123, Principles of Illustration, and ART-131, Digital Publication Design, or permission of instructor.
 Building upon the knowledge gained throughout the Graphics Communications program, this capstone course takes students into the field to address real graphical problems for nonprofits in the community.
 Students will meet with representatives of the organization to determine need, address the need in a professional manner that solves the client problem, and complete the process through printed or electronic media.
 (45-0)

-GRA-299 Electronic Portfolio
+GRA-299 Electronic Portfolio (3 s.h.)

-Prerequisite: CIS-210, Web Development I, or BCA-185, Beginning Web Page Development, or permission of instructor.
-Electronic Portfolio will help prepare the student for the next step, whether that is moving into the work force or presenting to the teachers at a fouryear institution.
+Electronic Portfolio will help prepare the student for the next step, whether that is moving into the work force or presenting to the teachers at a four-year institution.
 Skills taught in this class will include final touches to the electronic portfolio, career-advancement skills, resume writing, and interviewing.
 Student will be expected to present themselves as professionals in various ways, including speaking to members of the business community and various members of the NIACC staff.
 The course culminates in a formal presentation of the electronic portfolio to staff and business people.
 (30-30) Equivalent to 15-220, ISTS-250.